keremkoseoglu/Python-Library/Tic Tac Toe AI/README.md

 you can get more info [here](http://mnemstudio.org/path-finding-q-learning-tutorial.htm).

-In training mode, the program will play against itself with purely random moves.
+In training mode, the program will play against itself with 80% random moves and 20% of learned moves during the training session.
 When a game is finished, the moves will be evaluated.
 The number of games to be played can be modified in ai.qlearning.
-The initial number is 1.000.000.
+The initial number is 10K.

 For the winner, the last move is worth n points, and former moves are worth n-1, n-2, ... points.